Youth Engagement Through Intervention (YETI)

 Jennifer K. Schoffer Closson, M.S., CCC-SLP

-Professor Jennifer Closson is the Director of Clinical Education for the School of Speech, Language, Hearing and Occupational Sciences.
+Professor Jennifer Closson is a Clinical Assistant Professor for the School of Speech, Language, Hearing and Occupational Sciences.
 Her interest areas include autism and secondary transition, leading her to develop the YETI and MOSSAIC (Mentoring, Organization, and Social Support for Autism Inclusion on Campus).
 She has worked for the Montana Office of Public Instruction to train people across Montana about evidence based practices for autism.

-For more information regarding the YETI program or to apply please contact the RiteCare Speech, Language and Hearing Clinic.
+For more information regarding the YETI program please contact the RiteCare Speech, Language and Hearing Clinic.

 - Phone: (406)243-2405